Liver hemangioma

 Tests used to diagnose liver hemangiomas include:

-• Ultrasound, an imaging method that uses high-frequency sound waves to produce images of the liver
+- Ultrasound, an imaging method that uses sound waves to produce images of the liver.

-• Computerized tomography (CT) scanning, which combines a series of X-ray images taken from different angles around your body and uses computer processing to create cross-sectional images (slices) of the liver
+- CT scan, which combines a series of X-ray images taken from different angles around the body and uses computer processing to create images of the liver.

-• Magnetic resonance imaging (MRI), a technique that uses a magnetic field and radio waves to create detailed images of the liver
+- MRI scan, a technique that uses a magnetic field and radio waves to create detailed images of the liver.

 Other tests may be used depending on your situation.